cenpa/freqfit/README.md

 - energy offset + unc.

 ### TODO
-- get warnings to go both to stdout and log

 - do we need to label parameters as both nuisance and includeinfit?
-- double check that normalconstraint wants covariance matrix / what to put if only for a single variable?
-- compare parameter values and values in constraints to make sure they agree? put the value only in one place?
-- check constraints to make sure that parameters are not duplicated across constraints?
-- it's possible to pass in a config file where parameters are not labeled kind of correctly and iminuit will not use all of the parameters that the user might think it is using.
-This can be maybe problematic.
-The only way to be sure what parameters are being used right now is to look at the fitparameters of the Experiment/Superset or to go into each Dataset and look through their `model_parameters`.
-Some thinking needed...
 - add way to combine experiments, can separately fit the test statistics for each experiment and then combine them through a convolution of their pdfs?
 - need a way to run the analysis automatically for an experiment.
 - implement PDG Chp 40 Eq 40.16 for Asimov dataset somewhere - check how to use with unbinned data.